Incomplete applications cannot be considered

 The Department of Modern Languages, Literatures and Linguistics offers merit only and merit and financial need-based scholarships for both undergraduate and graduate student majors in Spanish, French, German, Russian, Chinese, Linguistics and Modern Non-European Languages.
 There are also a number of scholarships for any MLLL major.
 Applicants must hold a 3.5 GPA in the major and an overall GPA of 3.0.
 Please follow the Modern Languages, Literature and Linguistics link for scholarship criteria and application information.

 Many of the other departments and programs in the college offer scholarships.
-Please visit their webpages individually for more information.
+Please visit the A&S websites individually for more information.

 Log in to oZONE, and click on the Money tab.
 You can find the link to the application in the Scholarship Information box to the left of the page.
 See below.